jaraco/jaraco.mongodb/README.rst

 * tailable oplog reader: runs forever polling new oplog event which is extremly useful for keeping two independent replica sets in almost real-time sync.

+* option to sync only selected databases/collections.

 * option to exclude one or more namespaces (i.e. dbs or collections) from being synced.

+* ability to "rename" dbs/collections on fly, i.e. destination namespaces can differ from the original ones.

 * works on mongodb 1.8.x, 2.0.x, and 2.2.x.
 Official utility supports 2.2.x
   only.